Long Island, NY

 Make An Appointment

-Dr. Daniel Birk serves patients throughout Long Island from two strategically and conveniently located offices..., one in Port Jefferson Station and a second in Commack, New York.
+Dr. Daniel Birk serves patients throughout Long Island from his strategically located office in West Islip, New York.

 All patients receive personalized and state-of-the-art care.